kubedb/docs/docs/concepts/day-2-operations/mysqlopsrequest.md

 ---
-title: MySQLOpsRequest
+title: MySQLOpsRequests
 menu:
   docs_{{ .version }}:
-    identifier: mysql-ops-request
+    identifier: concepts-opsrequests-mysqlopsrequests
-    name: MySQLOpsRequest
+    name: MySQLOpsRequests
-    parent: day-2-operations
+    parent: concepts-opsrequests
-    weight: 10
+    weight: 20
 menu_name: docs_{{ .version }}
-section_menu_id: day-2-operations
+section_menu_id: concepts
 ---

-> :warning: **This doc is only for KubeDB Enterprise**: You need to be an enterprise user!
+{{< notice type="warning" message="This doc has described only the KubeDB enterprise feature.
+If you are a KubeDB enterprise user then you have to explore it" >}}

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).